alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 layers, included in the model.
 You must register operators using the `MicroMutableOpResolver` API.

 The *Ethos-U* code samples project has an abstraction around TensorFlow Lite Micro API (see [NN model API](./customizing.md#nn-model-api)).
-Create `HelloWorldModel.hpp` in the use-case include sub-directory, extend Model abstract class, and then declare the required methods.
+Create `HelloWorldModel.hpp` in the use-case include subdirectory, extend Model abstract class, and then declare the required methods.

 For example: